 This post is part of the series 'Web Performance'.
 Be sure to check out the rest of the blog posts of the series!

-AV1 Image File Format (AVIF) is a new image format developed by the Alliance for Open Media (AOM).
-AV1 is currently supported by Chrome, Firefox, Opera, so about 70% of usages.
-Safari will support it starting with iOS 16 and macOS Ventura.
-Edge should support AVIF in the future.
+AV1 Image File Format (AVIF) is a modern image format developed by the Alliance for Open Media (AOM).
+AVIF is currently supported by Chrome, Firefox, and Opera, covering about 70% of users.
+Safari will add support starting with iOS 16 and macOS Ventura, and Edge support is also planned.

-As web supports progressive enhancement, you can provide multiple versions of the same image.
-This means you can provide an AVIF and a PNG/JPG version of the same image to support all browsers.
-The browser will choose the best image for the user.
-So, there is no reason to not use AVIF today!
+Because the web supports progressive enhancement, you can serve multiple versions of the same image.
+By providing both an AVIF and a PNG/JPG version, the browser automatically picks the best format for the user.
+There is no reason to wait before adopting AVIF!

 Can I use: AVIF image format